The technetronic era involves the gradual appearance of a more controlled

 CME or a nearby gamma ray burst would make all of this moot, and could do even

-more damage, even sterilize the surface of the earth.
+more damage, even to sterilizing the surface of the earth.

 ON THE OTHER HAND, the full implementation of 5G technology WILL have a